sr3dna/androme/README.md

 <img src="demos/android/form.png" alt="form" />

 Flexbox layouts using Constraint chains are mostly supported within the limitations of the Android API.
-Doing things from the "left" perspective is preferred and also to use flexbox instead of floats.
+Doing things from the "left" perspective is preferred and to use single row flexbox layouts instead of floating "right".

 <img src="demos/android/flexbox.png" alt="flexbox" />